-As a part of the feasibility study, a BCRA was conducted by the USACE RMC to inform the decision making process with respect to levee integrity and potential levee failure modes.
-The analysis performed by the RMC included a review of the Hydrologic and Hydraulic (H&H) modeling performed by the Fort Worth District in support of the feasibility study.
+As a part of the feasibility study, a Risk Assessment was conducted by the USACE to inform the decision-making process with respect to levee integrity and potential levee failure modes.
+The analysis performed included a review of the Hydrologic and Hydraulic (H&H) modeling performed by the Fort Worth District in support of the feasibility study.
 The majority of the H&H modeling was completed over a decade ago.
-Some concerns arose from the RMC review including:
+Some concerns arose from the review including: